 It is important to let our state legislators know that we do not support the passage of ag-gag bills or any other legislation that would allow animal abuse to be covered up.
 To take action and spread the word, visit aspca.org/OpenTheBarns.

 Over the past several years we’ve defeated ag-gag bills in more than 20 states.
-Despite our best efforts, a few states have enacted anti-whistleblower bills into law.
-A handful of other states have had ag-gag-type laws since the 1990s.
-Take a look below to see if your state has introduced an ag-gag bill, and take action!
+Despite our best efforts, a few states have enacted anti-whistleblower bills into law and a handful of other states have had ag-gag-type laws since the 1990s.
+As more and more ag-gag laws are found unconstitutional, states are introducing different bills to restrict access to/observation of farms, such as bans on the use of drone photography over concentrated animal feeding operations (CAFOs).
+Take a look below to see if your state has introduced an ag-gag bill or any other kind of restriction on factory farm investigations, and take action!

 Alabama – Passed an ag-gag law in 2002.
 It makes it illegal to obtain access to property “by false pretenses” and to possess records obtained by deception.

 Arizona – Introduced H.B.
 2587 in 2014.
 Failed.

 Arkansas – Introduced legislation in 2013.
 Failed.
 Passed an ag-gag law in 2017 that created a civil cause of action allowing businesses to sue whistleblowers who expose abuses happening on their farms/businesses.

 California – Introduced legislation in 2013.
 Failed.